Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 The Solution

-A Via Marketing Fractional CMO led the initiative by:
+A Via Marketing Fractional CMO led the initiative:

 2. Executing Targeted Campaigns: Implemented digital marketing, content strategies, and local branding efforts.